TheRealMichaelWang/fastcode/README.md

 ### Small Project Sizes
 With C# or Java your soloution would have a dozen different, often reduntant and unnecessary configuration files.
 With FastCode, you do not need to load a million different configuration files with your project.
 This is a waste of resources especially when it comes to small programs/snippets.
 FastCode on the other hand doesn't compell you to use unnecessary configuration files.
 ### Streamlined Syntax
+Python's syntax, albeit simple, relies heavily on indentation and is inconsistent (see the great schism of python 2.7).
+People who learn python often have lot's of trouble acclimating to other programming languages because of python's unique yet niche syntax.
+FastCode is not only a good first step for beginners, programmers expeiened in other languages can easily read and understand it.
 ### Read-Execute-Print
 Since FastCode is modeled off of the read-execute-print-loop idea, one can dynamically execute/debug, unlike C++, C, or Java.
 ### Interopability and Portability